rachel-o-donnell/rising-women/README.md

 # Project Overview
 Rising Women is a platform developed by women for women in technology to help mitigate the lack of representation in technical roles, particularly in leadership positions by:
 * promoting awareness of leading women in technology by curating a list of successful, inspiring role models
-* enabling women in technology leaders to mentor and support other women through insights-, skills- and strategies-sharing
+* enabling women leaders in the technology sector to mentor and support other women through insights-, skills- and strategies-sharing
-* providing opportunities for women technologists to learn from, be inspired by and network with other women and women role models in field
+* providing opportunities for women technologists to learn from, be inspired by and network with other women and women role models in the field

 This platform was built using Django, Python, JavaScript and Bootstrap 4.
 The site was deployed on Heroku and uses Cloudinary for cloud storage.